jamesrhester/pycifrw/README.rst

 Australian National Beamline Facility (ANBF), run by the Australian Synchrotron Research Program (ASRP), as part of a larger project to provide CIF input/output capabilities for data collection.
-It is now (Jan 2015) maintained and developed within the Australian Nuclear Science and Technology Organisation (ANSTO).
+It is currently (Mar 2016) maintained and developed by James Hester with support from the Australian Nuclear Science and Technology Organisation (ANSTO).

 Conformance
 -----------

-The CIF 1.1 and 2.0 working specifications were used as a reference,
+The CIF 1.1 and 2.0 working specifications were used as a reference.

 PyCifRW has been tested on the IUCr sample CIF trip files located at http://www.iucr.org/iucr-top/cif/developers/trip and fails or